Victor Hugo House in Guernsey: Maison de Hauteville

 A couple of years ago, I’d read The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows and added a slew of Guernsey-related to-dos to my wishlist.
 Some of these are:

-2) Toilers of the Sea: By Victor Hugo himself.
-One of his lesser-known works but stunningly beautiful.
+2) Toilers of the Sea by Victor Hugo: One of his lesser-known works but stunningly beautiful.
 On my To-Be-Read list.

 4) Island at War: Early-2000s Granada/ITV 1-season TV series about the German occupation.
 I watched this on Netflix and was frustrated with how it ended but, apparently, they will not do any more episodes as the writer is, sadly, dead.